Timișoara Traian Vuia International Airport: Rail

 There are plans for a new 5.2-kilometer railway between the East Station and the airport.
 A train station and a road leading to the airport should be built in its vicinity.
-Upon completion, Traian Vuia International will become the second airport in Romania with dedicated rail line, after Henri Coandă International (inaugurated in 2020).
+Upon completion, the airport will become the second airport in Romania with dedicated rail line, after Henri Coandă International (inaugurated in 2020).
 Currently, there is a spur line which runs to the airport, but it is only used by Military Unit 01930 for fuel transportation.